Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

 ### Data Augmentation
 Data augmentation is a technique that artificially increases the size of a dataset by creating modified versions of existing data.
 It is particularly helpful in the context of imbalanced dataset distributions commonly found in real-world applications.
-It allows for additional data to be generated for underrepresented classes, creating a more balanced dataset.
+It allows additional data to be generated for underrepresented classes, creating a more balanced dataset.
 Studies have shown that data augmentation techniques can improve the generalizability of deep learning networks, thereby reducing overfitting and enabling the networks to handle imbalanced datasets more effectively.
-Data augmentation techniques include basic approaches that involve random transformations in the time, frequency, and magnitude domains and advanced approaches that use Generative Adversarial Networks (GANs) to generate synthetic time series.
+These techniques include basic approaches that involve random transformations in the time, frequency, and magnitude domains and advanced approaches that use Generative Adversarial Networks (GANs) to generate synthetic time series.